Data this, data that… Big data, new data… Data says, data does..

 Below is a sample of the various places you can find commercial real estate data.

-Of course, Reonomy can be used in a few different ways to search and find the CRE data you need.
+The Reonomy app can be used in a few different ways to identify the CRE data you need.

 The Reonomy web application puts a face on these solutions, making a database of more than 50 million commercial properties searchable in seconds.